hatchways/team-carbonara/README.md

 ## Calendapp

-Calendapp is a web application inspired by Calendly to allow users to schedule meetings easier.
-We also implement Google Calendar to ensure there is no conflicts in your schedule.
+Calendapp is a web application inspired by Calendly to allow users to schedule meetings more easily.
+We also utilize Google Calendar API to ensure there are no conflicts in your schedule.

 **Tech Stack:** MongoDB, Express.js, React.js, Node.js

 **Contributors**: [Raymond Lo](https://github.com/rayy-lo), [Jenny Kam](https://github.com/jk-me)

 ---